-The inspiration for the name of the new Crafts Museum Shop is the film Lota1 based on the India Report by Charles and Ray Eames.
+The inspiration for the name of the new National Crafts Museum & Hastkala Academy Shop is the film Lota1 based on the India Report by Charles and Ray Eames.
 Made after the renowned 20th century designer Charles Eames, and his wife and partner in design, Ray Eames, visited India in the late 1950s to advise on Design Policy, the film celebrates the design credentials of this classic craft object found in so many variations across India.

 Of all the objects we have seen and admired during our visit to India, the Lota, that simple vessel of everyday use, stands out as perhaps the greatest, the most beautiful.

 The short 5-minute film is itself now a classic, as indeed are the basic principles of design it elucidates with such sensitivity and clarity.
 While much analysed and critiqued since2, the Eames' India Report remains a significant testament to the value of Design.